singer-io/getting-started/README.md

  - `record` is the actual data point encoded as a JSON map

- - `key_fields` is an array of field names from the record that uniquely identify that record, analogous to the concept of a primary key on a database table.
+ - `schema` is a [JSON Schema](http://json-schema.org/) that describes the structure of of the record.
+The `schema` can be used to indicate data types (included extended types like date times), key fields, and required fields.

 `BOOKMARK` messages allow the Streamer to checkpoint its progress.
 Use of BOOKMARKs is optional, but strongly encouraged for efficiency